quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 practice_.
 It is better to make small commits, with meaningful messages.
 That way, the versions are easier to maintain.

+### The other user interface parts
+There are two more significant UI parts that we should care about: the head bar and the first pane of the right column.

+{% include image.html caption="The head bar" alt="the-head-bar"
+  file="polygon-problem-head-bar.png" %}

+{% include image.html caption="The first pane" alt="the-first-pane"
+  file="polygon-problem-main-pane.png" width="8cm" %}

+These two UI parts share some options.
+For example, the option `Statement` in the head bar also lead to the same page as clicking the word `None` near the option `Statements` of the pane.
+The difference is that, the top bar will contains the link to all of the pages of a problem, while the pane shows only some link.
+But the pane shows more information about the problem, like the number of tests and the number of solutions.
+There is nothing now so everywhere are `None` or `0`.

+To see them in details, let's move on the following part.

 [Polygon]: https://polygon.codeforces.com/